 .
 They can be used to remove oil

 glazing and restore cross-hatch honing marks that enable

 the rings to wear to the cylinder and form a good seal.
 If

-you purchase a Flex-Hone for your cylinder, the proper
+you purchase a Flex-Hone for your cylinder, you must specify bore range.

 11 TIPS FOR REBUILDING A TWO-STROKE TOP END